 FMC launched our ‘Outdoor Community’ campaign in 2015 to identify and enhance the diverse array of recreational pursuits that member clubs and individuals are passionate about.
 The campaign identifies a pursuit annually that, “takes place in the same environment as tramping and shares the ethos of exploration, companionship and appreciation of nature”, and make its development a priority for FMC over a July – June period.
 The further aim is to “To reach out to like minded individuals, promote the sport and broaden the appeal of FMC clubs.”

-FMC is pleased to announce that Ski Touring will be the pursuit for 2018/19.
+FMC is pleased to announce that Family Tramping will be the celebrated activity for 2019/20.